scottvr/KNIFE/docs/README.md

 https://github.com/user-attachments/assets/d1520fad-3404-4cc8-ba6d-b54afde2ba51

+## Colored lights can hypnotize:

 I was very excited to finally have lighting working properly.
-(It would follow the bulb's rotation in geosynchronous orbit for the first several attempts) so once it was an actual working lightsource, I added colored lights and a bit of fog between the bulb and the light:
+(It would follow the bulb's rotation in geosynchronous orbit for the first several attempts) so once it was an actual working lightsource, I added colored lights and a bit of fog between the bulb and the light

+### (sparkle someone else's eyes)

 https://github.com/user-attachments/assets/d85d88c2-3014-4f8c-8ac9-77a4f3ef4494